IronCoreLabs/scala-style-guide/README.md

 ## <a name='java'>Java Interoperability</a>

 This section covers guidelines for building Java compatible APIs.
-These do not apply if the component you are building does not require interoperability with Java.
+NOTE: at this time, we don't anticipate needing to build Java compatible APIs.
+You will find plenty of IronCore Labs code that does not adhere to these guidelines.
+However, in the event that we do require interoperability with Java, we can refer to this section.
 It is mostly drawn from DataBrick's experience in developing the Java APIs for Spark.

 ### <a name='java-missing-features'>Java Features Missing from Scala</a>